Kallam's South Africa Adventure

+Straight after breakfast it was onto the putting and chipping greens for a short game clinic, we then made our way up to the separate golf academy practice area which is situated on the Links at Fancourt.
 Its another Gary Player design and in his own opinion his greatest achievement as a course designer, I never thought a course could lay a glove on my favourite links of all time, Royal County Down back home, but this certainly gave it a run for its money!
 Its staggering to think that it was the old George airport and therefore completely flat!
 Everything you see is man made and sculpted to perfection, so much so that the course has hosted the likes of the Volvo Open, the SA Open and the Presidents Cup.

 The whole experience of the Links from start to finish was very special.
 It started with a tour of the club house which is rich with memorabilia and history, not to mention being wonderfully luxurious at the same time.
 We were then introduced to our caddy’s for the day, having a caddy is mandatory on the Links and trust me when I say it’s necessary!
 Our caddies escorted us down to the range where we hit balls for 40 minutes whilst our caddies watched so as to get to grips with our yardages as well as general ball flight.

 It was then onto the first tee and I must admit I was rather nervous as a decent crowd of about 20 had gathered on the 1st tee, somehow I striped one down the middle and off we went.
 The undulating, windswept terrain and dune style landscape made me feel right at home, expect for the fact that it was nearly 30 degrees and blue skies all round!